apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 and deployment process.

 <div class="alert alert-info"><strong>YAGNI</strong><p>Note that for nearly ALL use cases,
-simply declaring and configuring properties listed below is sufficient.
+ declaring and configuring properties listed below is sufficient.
 You should NOT have to explicitly massage a CAS XML configuration file to design an authentication handler, create attribute release policies, etc. CAS at runtime will auto-configure all required changes for you.</p></div>